November 2004 — China

 Běijīng nights are spent with my old university pal Luke and his lady (Flora.)
 Together they help open the door to Chinese cuisine as we sample many of the countries diverse foods.
 One nights its Guangxi Hot Pot, another its Sìchuān fare, next its Běijīng duck.
 Damn good.
 The long lost pounds begin to return and I am thankful again to lug around a bit of a belly.

 6:30 comes too soon and I am jolted from dream land by a pushy steward.
-"You stop here!"
-I roll out of bed on off the train and into the era of China's past.
+“You stop here!”
+I roll out of bed, scoot off the train and onto the Píngyáo train station platform.
+A hotel hawk offers me a ride into town.
+Since I don’t have accommodation, I accept his offer, hop on his motorcycle, and we ride down an old road and into the era of China’s past.

 Sunday, 14 Nov — Pingyao